Peer Mentor Program

 The Peer Mentor Program Today

-Today, the Peer Mentor Program is stronger and more effective in aiding the academic, emotional, and social adjustment of not only African Americans but has transformed into a culturally affirming program that serves first-year students from all cultures and ethnicities.
+Today, the Peer Mentor Program is stronger and more effective in aiding the academic, emotional, and social adjustment of not only African Americans but has transformed into a culturally affirming, student success program that serves first-year and transfer students from all cultures, ethnicities, and backgrounds.